ucfcbb/HP-PBWT/README.md

 3. Build:

-   a.Create a directory (E.g. HP-PBWT).
+   a.
+Create a directory (E.g. HP-PBWT).

-   b.Download all the files from the source directory (source_IO_Included/ or source_IO_Excluded/) to the directory created in a.
+   b.
+Download all the files from the source directory (source_IO_Included/ or source_IO_Excluded/) to the directory created in a.

-   c.run "dotnet build --configuration Release" in the directory
+   c.
+Run "dotnet build --configuration Release" in the directory

 4. Run: